MARTIMM/gnome-gtk3/README.md

   $ash, 'first-button-click', 'clicked',  :other-button($second) );
 $second.register-signal( $ash, 'second-button-click', 'clicked');

 $top-window.register-signal( $ash, 'exit-program', 'destroy');

 # Show everything and activate all
 $top-window.show-all;

 $m.gtk-main;
 ```

 # Design

 I want to follow the interface of the classes in **Gtk**, **Gdk** and **Glib** as closely as possible by keeping the names of the native functions the same as provided with the following exceptions;
-* The native subroutines are defined in their classes.
-They are setup in such a way that they have become methods in those classes.
+* The native subroutines are defined in their corresponding classes.
+They are set up in such a way that they have become methods in those classes.
 Many subs also have as their first argument the native object.
-This object is held in the class and is automatically inserted when needed.
-E.g. a definition like the following in the GtkButton class
+This object is held in the class and is automatically inserted when the sub is called.
+E.g. a definition like the following in the `Gnome::Gtk3::Button` class
 ```
 sub gtk_button_set_label ( N-GObject $widget, Str $label )
   is native(&gtk-lib)